Paul Graham (programmer): Graham's hierarchy of disagreement

-Graham proposed a disagreement hierarchy in a 2008 essay How to Disagree, putting types of argument into a seven-point hierarchy and observing that "If moving up the disagreement hierarchy makes people less mean, that will make most of them happier."
+Graham proposed a disagreement hierarchy in a 2008 essay "How to Disagree", putting types of argument into a seven-point hierarchy and observing that "If moving up the disagreement hierarchy makes people less mean, that will make most of them happier."
 Graham also suggested that the hierarchy can be thought of as a pyramid, as the highest forms of disagreement are rarer.

 Following this hierarchy, Graham notes that articulate forms of name-calling (e.g., "The author is a self-important dilettante") are no different from crude insults.
+When in disagreement people often become more animated and engaged, and this leads to them becoming angry.
+At the lower levels, the attacks are directed against the person, which can be hateful.
+Higher levels of argument are directed against the idea, which is easier to recognize and accept.
+When people argue at the higher levels, the exchange of viewpoint is more informative and helpful.